-Name of Shareholders % of Capital Stock affected (Parties) Brief Description of the Transaction
+Name of Shareholders % of Capital Stock affected (Parties) Brief Description of the Transaction NONE.
+No charabolder arrangements were noted which may impact the central aumorchin and strategic direction of the

 NONE.
-No shareholder arrangements were noted which may impact the control, ownership and strategic direction of the Company for year 2015.
+No shareholder arrangements were noted which may impact the control, ownership and strategic direction of the Company for year 2016.